 - Ask a local.
 Local people can frequently point you in the right direction.

-- Enjoy your stay!
-Ensure you protect the property owner (and your stuff!) by keeping the vacation home secured when you are away, just like you would at home.
+- Make sure to protect the rental owner (and your things!) by keeping the rental secured while you are away, just like you would in your own home.

-- As soon as your things are all out, begin a walk-through of the rental to make sure that no damage occurred in the course of your stay.
-We suggest walking through with the property manager wherever possible (this isn't always the case)..
-If the property owner is not available, be sure to take photos of the property to record its condition.
+- Make a point to walk through the rental home one final time and look for damages.
+We recommend walking through with the rental manager wherever possible (this may not be possible)..
+If the property owner is not available, remember to take photos of the property to record its condition.

 Use Your Experience